 Colleagues: “Where’s that?”

-Brad: – (with raised eyebrows) “In South America, wedged between Argentina & Brazil”
+Brad: – with raised eyebrows “In South America, wedged between Argentina & Brazil”

-Firstly, I was amazed by the amount of people that had never heard of Colonia de Sacramento and secondly, by the fact that many didn’t even know where Uruguay was.
-As I started to look a bit deeper however, I found that it probably shouldn’t be such a great surprise since only about 3.3 million people visit the country annually, less than half that visits its more illustrious neighbours Argentina (7.4 million) and Brazil (6.4 million).
+Firstly, I was amazed by the number of people that had never heard of Colonia de Sacramento and secondly, by the fact that many didn’t even know where Uruguay was.
+As I started to look a bit deeper, however, I found that it probably shouldn’t be such a great surprise since only about 3.3 million people visit the country annually, less than half that visits its more illustrious neighbours Argentina (7.4 million) and Brazil (6.4 million).
 What really surprised me most however was that 80% of those visitors come from Argentina, the vast majority of which are on business.
 I found the country wonderful in nearly every aspect, and was surprised to find so few tours, trips or travel packages visit.
-It’s rolling green plains, its forests and wetlands that have been created by the many rivers that cross the country and its 660 km (410 mi) of coast line of soft sandy beaches along with its cuisine make the country a must for anyone visiting the region.
+It’s rolling green plains, its forests and wetlands that have been created by the many rivers that cross the country and its 660 km (410 mi) of coastline of soft sandy beaches along with its cuisine make the country a must for anyone visiting the region.

 Where is Uruguay?

 So, let’s start with the basics Uruguay is located on the east, or Atlantic, coast of South America with Brazil to the north it and Argentina to the west and the south.
 The country is the second smallest nation in South America, after Suriname, with a total area of 176,000 km² (68,000 mi²).
 To give you some perspective, Brazil at 8.5 million km² (3.2 million mi²) is the largest of the 12 countries in South America followed by Argentina at 2.7 million km² (1.05 million ²).
 Because of its location the countries temperature is fairly constant throughout the year, not suffering from neither extremely cold winters nor baking hot summers.

 Where is Colonia de Sacramento?